hetznercloud/csi-driver/docs/kubernetes/explanation/integration-with-robot-servers.md

 ## DEPRECATED: Old Label

-We prefer that you use our [new label](#new-label).
-The label `instance.hetzner.cloud/is-robot-server` will be deprecated in future releases.
+We prefer that you use our new label `instance.hetzner.cloud/provided-by`.
+The label `instance.hetzner.cloud/is-root-server` will be deprecated in future releases.

 **Cloud Servers**